xiaolong0612/vite-vue3-ts-elementplus-admin/README.md

   - Exposed APIs for custom rendering
   - More advanced components are provided.
 Fragment component, Teleport component, suspend component

+tailwindcss
+- What is Tailwind CSS
+- - A utility first CSS framework that includes classes such as flex, pt-4, text center, and rotate-90, and can be combined directly in your markup to build any design.
+- Quickly build modern websites without leaving your HTML.

 Project purpose：